All Episodes

 I've told you over and over what a phony charade that is.

-For one night, and it's all phony.
+And it's all phony.

 None of it's real.

-If, you know, if McClellan were right, if if Scott McClellan were right about this administration, Scott McClellan's book would not have come out.
+If, you know, if McClellan were right, if Scott McClellan were right about this administration, Scott McClellan's book would not have come out.

-I mean, here he is portraying a picture of the Bush administration as constantly campaigning, lying, deceiving, uh all this conspiracy going on in private meetings that McClellan wasn't allowed to be part of.
+I mean, here he is portraying a picture of the Bush administration as constantly campaigning, lying, deceiving, all this conspiracy going on in private meetings that McClellan wasn't allowed to be part of.

-See, to a lot of us, one of the problems with this administration has always been that they are not what McClellan and the left says they are.
+But see, to a lot of us, one of the problems with this administration has always been that they are not what McClellan and the left says they are.

 They are not confrontational.

-They are they are not ideologic ideologically alive.
+They are not ideologically aligned.

 They don't do battles ideologically.

-If the Bush administration were what McClellan says it is, then somebody, like the ruthless Jim Baker.
+If the Bush administration were what McClellan says it is, then somebody like the ruthless Jim Baker, remember now, how long ago was it?

 Just a few months ago that we got the first excerpt from McClellan's book.

-But the press went gaga over this thing.
+And remember how the, I forget what it was, but the press went gaga over this thing.

 I forget what the excerpt was.